nicholasmanzella/QuEP/README.md

 • Horizontal Line

 • Single Electron

-The single-electron branch contains the most up-to-date code for tracking a single electron's trajectory.

 ### Running the Simulation
 To run the simulation, add an initialization file in the `input` folder, such as the file `example.py`, which would be input to the simulation using